scylladb/scylladb/docs/dev/task_manager.md

 of tasks, e.g. global repair task is a parent of tasks covering a single keyspace, which are parents of table tasks.

+There are two types of tasks supported by task manager - regular tasks (task_manager::task) and virtual tasks (task_manager::virtual_task).
+Regular tasks cover local operations (or their parts) and virtual tasks - global, cluster-wide operations.

 # Time to live of a task

-Root tasks are kept in task manager for `task_ttl` time after they are finished. `task_ttl` value can be set in node configuration with `--task-ttl-in-seconds` option or changed with task manager API (`/task_manager/ttl`).
+Regular root tasks are kept in task manager for `task_ttl` time after they are finished. `task_ttl` value can be set in node configuration with `--task-ttl-in-seconds` option or changed with task manager API (`/task_manager/ttl`).

 A task which isn't a root is unregistered immediately after it is